Donald Trump says Jews will be partly to blame if he loses election

 Trump was citing a poll that he said showed Harris polling at 60% among American Jews.
 He also lamented winning less than 30% of the vote among American Jews in the 2016 election, which he won, and the 2020 election, which he lost to Democratic President Joe Biden.

-It was not clear what poll the former president was citing, but a recent Pew Research Survey found American Jews favor Harris over Trump, 65% to 34%.
+It was not clear what poll the former president was citing, but a recent Pew Research Survey found American Jews favor Harris over Trump by a margin of 65% to 34%.

 Trump made similar comments at a separate summit earlier in the evening, also in Washington, which was dedicated to fighting antisemitism in America.